How To Combat Scottish Rain

 Respect Other Salmon Fishers Too

 If you show up on a mixed rod salmon fishing day where other unknown salmon fishers are making up the fishing numbers then respect their day out and hopefully they will respect yours.
 Don't 'heron' a pool or get upset with the ghillie's pool rotation plan if you can't get on to the main fishing hot spot first or twice throughout the day.
-Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and usually you'll find reciprocation.
-There's also more fishing satisfaction from hooking a salmon when you're last through the pool!
+Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and often you'll find reciprocation.
+There's also much more fishing satisfaction from hooking a salmon when you're last through the pool!

 Scottish Riverbank Comradery